GitMubarak/wp-display-faq/readme.txt

 2. In your Admin, go to menu Plugins > Add New
 3. Select "Upload Plugin"
 4. Click on "Choose File"
-5. Select downloaded wp-faq-plugin.zip and click on "Install Now" button
+5. Select downloaded wp-display-faq.zip and click on "Install Now" button
 6. Activate the plugin

 == Frequently Asked Questions ==